Last Updated on February 19, 2021 by Inspire Malibu

 The 4 DBT Skills for Dealing with Stress

 A blend of stress, depression and addiction will send anyone into an emotional and physical tailspin.
 The focus of Dialectical Behavior Therapy is learning four key techniques to reduce the pressure that we all face in our daily lives.

 Being focused on the task at hand will also alleviate fear or anxiety about the future.

 When you can’t change your emotions, you develop the ability to endure these feelings, without resorting to destructive behaviors, until they pass.

-Over time, this means that people will experience crisis less and less, which results in better overall health.
+Over time, this means that people will experience a crisis less and less, which results in better overall health.

-Interpersonal Effectiveness – once a person learns to set their own boundaries and clearly express their needs, they find that their personal and professional relationships improve, creating less friction in their lives.
+Once a person learns to set their own boundaries and clearly express their needs, they find that their personal and professional relationships improve, creating less friction in their lives.